ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Launches another terminal window, showing matrix animation

+- Automatically adds predefined user and password in sudo group.
+This can be used to access target's ssh.

 - Required to execute as root user

 - Check and install required dependencies